 The specific duties require public authorities to publish equality outcomes which it considers will enable the 'authority' to better perform the general duty.
 NHS Highland must publish a fresh set of equality outcomes within four years of publishing its previous set.
-The NHS Highland Equality Outcomes 2021-2025 can be found on the NHS Highland website.
+The NHS Highland Equality Outcomes 2021-2025 can be found here.